War News

 In May 1915, the Express published a list of Nelson men that had enlisted up to that date.
 The list included the names of the enlisted men, their Regiment and their current whereabouts at that time.

-Other articles if interest -
+News articles -

 Remembrance articles -